-In the 1980’s, you could put your money into a savings account at your High Street bank and they’d pay you guaranteed 7-10% interest every year.
+In the 1980’s, you could get a guaranteed 7-10% interest by leaving your money in a savings account at your bank.
 The compound interest meant that it was true passive income.

 But saving no longer means what it used to.
-The 2008 financial collapse wiped out interest rates for the past decade and you need to actually invest in something if you want your money to grow.
-Saving isn’t enough.
+The 2008 financial collapse has wiped out interest rates for the past decade and you need to actually invest in something if you want your money to grow.

 A few years ago, I did some research and everything I found (from Warren Buffet to Jim Collins) agreed that the reliable thing to do is invest in index funds.
 And when I checked with the smartest people I know, it turned out that that’s what they were all doing.

 But… back then, it was still difficult for people like me to invest.
 You needed to learn about (and choose) a broker, pay exorbitant fees, and have north of €5K to get started.

 Then the internet started to catch up and new companies like Nutmeg made index funds accessible to everybody and in 2016, I opened an account.

 You get a globally-diversified portfolio of index funds based on your appetite for risk.
 I chose 8/10 which seems risky but I want to invest primarily in index funds, not bonds.

 I started in 2016 with £500 and a monthly contribution of £100 by direct debit.
 Now that my income is higher (and we’ve paid of old student loans) I invest £500/mo.

 Fees are already low but when you sign up with this link, you’ll get 3 months free and I’ll get £25 from Nutmeg (which helps support minted.money).